 What is EFI?

-Electronic fuel injection replaces the need for a carburetor that mixes and fuel.
-EFI does exactly what it sounds like – it injects fuel directly into an engine’s manifold or cylinder using electronic controls.
+Electronic fuel injection replaces the need for a carburetor that mixes air and fuel.
+EFI does exactly what it sounds like.
+It injects fuel directly into an engine’s manifold or cylinder using electronic controls.
 While the auto industry has been enjoying the technology for decades, it’s not as common in smaller engines.